 Parameter Description PREFER_SITE_TAKEOVER Defines whether RA should prefer to takeover to the secondary instance instead of restarting the failed primary locally.
-AUTOMATED_REGISTER Defines whether a former primary should be auto- matically registered to be secondary of the new pri- mary.
+AUTOMATED_REGISTER Defines whether a former primary should be automatically registered to be secondary of the new primary.
 With this parameter you can adapt the level of system replication automation.
-If set to false, the former primary must be man- ually registered.
+If set to false, the former primary must be manually registered.
 The cluster will not start this SAP HANA RDBMS until it is registered to avoid double primary up situations.
 DUPLICATE_PRIMARY_TIMEOUT Time difference needed between two primary time stamps if a dual-primary situation occurs.
-If the time difference is less than the time gap, then the clus- ter hold one or both instances in a "WAITING" sta- tus.
-This is to give an administrator the chance to re- act on a fail-over.
-If the complete node of the former primary crashed, the former primary will be regis- tered after the time difference is passed.
-If "only" the

-Parameter Description SAP HANA RDBMS has crashed, then the former pri- mary will be registered immediately.
-After this regis- tration to the new primary all data will be overwrit- ten by the system replication.
+If the time difference is less than the time gap, than the cluster hold one or both instances in a "WAITING" status.
+This is to give an administrator the chance to react on a fail-over.
+If the complete node of the former primary crashed, the former primary will be registered after the time difference is passed.
+If "only" the SAP HANA RDBMS has crashed, then the former primary will be registered immediately.
+After this registration to the new primary all data will be overwritten by the system replication.

-Additional information about all parameters could be found with the command:
+Additional information about all parameters can be found with the command: man ocf_suse_SAPHana ms msl_SAPHana_HA1_HDB10 rsc_SAPHana_HA1_HDB10 \ meta clone-max="2" clone-node-max="1" interleave="true" '''

-'''

-man ocf_suse_SAPHana

-'''

-''' vi crm-saphana.txt enter the following to crm-saphana.txt primitive rsc_SAPHana_HA1_HDB10 ocf:suse:SAPHana \ op start interval="0" timeout="3600" \ op stop interval="0" timeout="3600" \ op promote interval="0" timeout="3600" \ op monitor interval="60" role="Master" timeout="700" \ op monitor interval="61" role="Slave" timeout="700" \ params SID="HA1" InstanceNumber="10" PREFER_SITE_TAKEOVER="true" \ DUPLICATE_PRIMARY_TIMEOUT="7200" AUTOMATED_REGISTER="false" ms msl_SAPHana_HA1_HDB10 rsc_SAPHana_HA1_HDB10 \ meta clone-max="2" clone-node-max="1" interleave="true" '''
+''' op monitor interval="61" role="Slave" timeout="700" \ params SID="HA1" InstanceNumber="10" PREFER_SITE_TAKEOVER="true" \ DUPLICATE_PRIMARY_TIMEOUT="7200" AUTOMATED_REGISTER="false"